-- 5.1 The Council's Health and Safety Policy clearly sets out how the Council will manage the Health, Safety and Welfare of all employees and others who may be affected by its undertakings, therefore the health and safety goal of the Council is to effectively implement all sections of the Policy. - 5.2 The Health and Safety Advisor continues to provide information and advice to all sections of the Council to ensure they understand their legal duties for working, managing and directing health, safety and welfare for all staff, and others, who may be affected by our undertaking. - 5.2.1 Maintaining a proportionate approach to Event Safety Management on Council property for the Food Festival, Beats Cancer, the Clitheroe Bonfire, Fairgrounds and the Christmas Markets.
-The Health and Safety Advisor continues to play a proactive role in advising event organisers in the management of event safety and the production of Event Safety Management Plans and the training of Stewards and Marshals. - 5.2.2 The Health and Safety Advisor attended a "Mock Trial Accident at Work" seminar provided by Forbes Solicitors at Rossendale Borough Council.
-The event enacted the trial of an organisation following a fatality in the workplace and, following conviction, the process of implementing the sentencing guidelines.
-The legal, moral and economic reasons for an effective and robust Health and Safety Management System were very clearly evident. - 5.2.3 The Health and Safety Advisor attended a Public Health England "Legionella Workshop" on water sampling for legionella bacteria and an Institution of Occupational Safety and Health seminar "Risk management What is It?", which provided a strategic overview of workplace risk management.

-- 5.2.4 There have been no HSE reportable accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013, (RIDDOR). - 5.2.5 The Health and Safety Advisor continues to Chair the Lancashire Local Authority Health and Safety Advisors Forum and the RVBC Health and Safety Committee and continues to update his CPD through membership of the Institution of Civil Engineers, (ICE), The Institution of Occupational Safety and Health, (IOSH) and The International Institute of Risk and Safety Management, (IIRSM). - 5.2.6 Safety and Health inductions have been carried for new and temporary staff and contractors, and training courses have taken place for, Work at Height, Manual Handling, Fire Marshals and Refuse collection operations including reversing assistants. - 5.2.7 The Health and Safety Advisor carried out a Fire Risk Assessment for the Platform Gallery following which minor alterations to a Fire Door and the Assembly Point were implemented. - 5.2.8 Confined Space training enabled the H&S Advisor and the Principal Surveyor to install a new submersible sump pump in the ducting under the main swimming pool at Ribblesdale resulting in considerable saving over the cost of employing contractors for the work. - 5.2.9 A safety survey was conducted with the Unison Safety Representative at Longridge Grounds Maintenance Depot following some upgrades were implemented to the building structure. - 5.2.10 Significant proactive and reactive work has been undertaken providing a wide range of support both corporately and operationally.
+- 5.1 The Council's Health and Safety Policy clearly sets out how the Council will manage the Health, Safety and Welfare of all employees and others who may be affected by its undertakings, therefore the health and safety goal of the Council is to effectively implement all sections of the Policy. - 5.2 The Health and Safety Advisor continues to provide information, advice and guidance to all sections of the council to ensure they understand their legal duties for working, managing and directing health, safety and welfare for all staff, and others, who may be affected by our undertaking. - 5.2.1 Maintaining a proportionate approach to Event Safety Management on council property for the Food Festival, Longridge Field Day, the Clitheroe Bonfire, Fairgrounds and the Christmas Markets.
+The Health and Safety Advisor continues to play a proactive role in advising event organisers in the management of event safety and the production of Event Safety Management Plans and the training of Stewards and Marshals. - 5.2.2 The Health and Safety Advisor attended an IOSH "Modern CoSHH, (Control of Substances Hazardous to Health), Management Course" The aim of the course was to develop an understanding of the requirements of modern legislation and of the practical application of a CoSHH Compliance Management Programme.. - 5.2.3 The Health and Safety Advisor attended Confined Space Access Course which allows staff to risk assess and enter low risk confined spaces such as the sump pump area under Ribblesdale Pool for inspection and maintenance. - 5.2.4 There have been 3 HSE reportable accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013, (RIDDOR), 2 involving refuse collection personnel and 1 involving a member of the public. - 5.2.5 The Health and Safety Advisor continues to Chair the Lancashire Local Authority Health and Safety Advisors Forum and the RVBC Health and Safety Committee and continues to update his CPD through membership of the Institution of Civil Engineers, (ICE), The Institution of Occupational Safety and Health, (IOSH) and The International Institute of Risk and Safety Management, (IIRSM). - 5.2.6 Safety and Health inductions have been carried out for new and temporary staff and contractors, and training courses have taken place for, Work at Height, Manual Handling, Fire Marshals and Refuse collection operations including reversing assistants. - 5.2.7 Significant proactive and reactive work has been undertaken providing a wide range of support both corporately and operationally.